Neobank: 1 BOOT2ROOT CTF VULNHUB WRITEUP

 We then accessed the discovered subdirectory to analyze its contents.
 The following observations were made:

 Given that the page displays a collection of email addresses and the previously discovered login page requires an email for authentication, it was reasonable to assume one of these could be valid credentials.
-Therefore, the email addresses were extracted and saved to a file named neobank_emails.txt
+Therefore, the email addresses were extracted and saved to a file named `neobank_emails.txt` for further use.

 At this stage, it might seem logical to proceed with a brute-force attack using the collected email addresses.
 While this is a viable option, it's important to first analyze the behavior of the login page when invalid credentials are submitted.
 This may reveal useful information or unexpected responses that could aid in the next steps.